QUESTION: What are the fastest moving objects ever encountered in engineering?

 The actual reason for a goalpost change is harder to pin down:

-foundation of the design.
+Late customer consultation.
+The end user must be involved from the beginning of the specification process and their actual requirements must be the foundation of the design.
 Once the program has started, however, they must not be allowed to ‘edit’ their specification, unless the entire project is revised.

 I once worked on a project where a discussion with the customer produced a draft design based on minor changes to existing product.
 Work commenced.
 The customer was then approached again by sales and effectively asked for a ‘clean slate’ wish list.
 This resulted in a second specification far removed from the original, requiring far more design work, but which was promised within the same time scales as the first.